PaulStoffregen/teensy41_extram/README.md

 # teensy41_extram

+**WARNING: Both the SPIFFS_t4 and the extRAM_SPIFFS_t4 libraries need to be installed into your libraries folder to use the external PSRAM or FLASH!**

 Implemation of SPIFFS using Peter Andersson (pelleplutt1976 at gmail.com) SPIFFS library as the base: https://github.com/pellepl/spiffs.
 Wrapper functions created to make function calls similar to SDCard card functions.
 Makes it easier to convert.

 User Frank B did the all effort to implement SPIFFS on the T4.1.
 While others have done the wrapper functions and the examples.